alexjfreund/curve_method/README.rst

 The Curvature Method
 ====================

-A quantitative approach for selecting the optimal number of clusters in a data set.
+A quantitative approach to select the optimal number of clusters.

 Table of contents
 -----------------